-Congrats to our NMSG Shark Tank 2024 award winners:
+Congrats to our 2025 NMSG Shark Tank winner!

-The next NMSG Shark Tank session will be held at the annual meeting in Stresa, Italy in September.
-If you have a proposal and would like to be considered for the Tank at the meeting, please send your proposal based off the criteria listed below.
-Please email all submissions to Liz Paulk at epaulk@kumc.edu by June 1, 2025.
+The next NMSG Shark Tank session will be held at the 27th Annual NMSG Scientific Meeting in San Antonio, Texas in September 2026.
+If you would like to be considered to present your proposal at the meeting, please email your submission to Donna Schwartze at dschwartze@kumc.edu by June 1, 2026.

 Outline

-The NMSG Shark Tank event is an opportunity for early career investigators to present a research proposal with a neuromuscular focus for pump-prime funding of $10,000.
+The NMSG Shark Tank session is an opportunity for early career investigators to present a research proposal with a neuromuscular focus for pump-prime funding of $10,000.
 The scheme is intended to support new and developing research collaborations and result in further grant applications.
-If chosen to receive the award you will be considered a NMSG study and are eligible for NMSG help with your study, for example help with statistics.
+If chosen to receive the award you will be considered a NMSG study and are eligible for NMSG assistance with your study.

-The successful applicant will be expected to submit an itemised budget prior to release of funding.
+The successful applicant will be expected to submit an itemized budget prior to release of funding.
 Progress reports are expected once every six months.
-The successful applicant is expected to present research findings and outputs (e.g. publications, new collaborations, funding applications) at a subsequent NMSG Conference.
+The successful applicant is expected to present research findings and outputs (e.g. publications, new collaborations, funding applications) at the following year’s NMSG meeting.

 Eligibility